maubanel/UE5-Lighting/directional/README.md

 ##### `Step 7.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now <kbd>Play</kbd> the game and notice that the camera lense is no longer compensating.
 We have turned auto exposure off.
+We will get more lighting in the indoor space when we add the full complement of environmental effects.

 https://github.com/maubanel/UE5-Lighting/assets/5504953/87492283-1161-4dc7-87ba-ee72ee1b4ce7